 Navigate the Canadian Tuition Fees Maze

-Certainly study costs will be the one factor you will not overlook when you choose your university preference.
+Certainly study costs will be the one factor you shouldn’t overlook when you choose your university preference.
 The rise of the average tuition fees of about 5 to 6 percent in the last year for graduate and for undergraduate international students is another proof of the exceptional value of Canadian colleges and course programs.
-As more and more people are getting their degrees in Canada, faculties are improving and, despite the tough competition, international applicants are spoiled for choices.
+As more and more people are getting their degrees in Canada, faculties are improving and, despite the tough competition, international applicants are spoiled for choice.

-When you are budgeting your Canadian education costs, make sure to add costs for housing, academic materials, living expenses, transportation and insurance.
-For example, there is a difference in the costs of living if you choose to study in one of the cosmopolitan universities, such as the ones in Toronto and Vancouver, or if you opt in for a college in Nova Scotia.
-Monthly apartment rent off-campus can range between $500 and $1,500 depending where you live.
+When you are budgeting your Canadian education costs, make sure to add costs for housing, academic materials, living expenses, transportation, and insurance.
+For example, there is a difference in the cost of living if you choose to study in one of the cosmopolitan universities, such as those in Toronto or Vancouver, or if you rather opt for a college in Nova Scotia.
+Monthly apartment rents off-campus can range between $500 and $1,500 depending on where you live.
 On-campus housing alternatives will save you travel money and on the bonus side, provide options for working while you study.
-Multiplescholarship opportunitiesare for sure of great help and many universities attract international students by offering various scholarships.
+Multiple scholarship opportunities are always of great help and many universities attract international students by offering various scholarships.

 Have Your Budget Priorities Set, What Else is There to Consider?

 If you fail to do your research on the top universities by your essential criteria, you may miss out on the best possible experience.
 Openness to international students is part of Canadian culture.
 Some towns are more dynamic while others have a less urban feel.
 Keep that in mind when you are thinking about going for the cheapest option.
 These top-ten international student-friendly Canadian universities will offer a rich social life and plenty of options to try out the life of a Canadian while you study there as an international student: